 - The advisor, department chair, and dean approve the course.

 - Tuition for the course is paid to Saint Louis University at its rates.

 Grades earned under these conditions will be computed into the student’s GPA.

 Taking Courses at Another University or College

 Students interested in transferring credit from another institution should contact Undergraduate Student Services in the Cook School of Business to determine applicability of transfer coursework toward graduation requirements.
 A maximum of 9 credit hours per summer term may be taken; students may petition to take 12 hours.
 Students must earn a grade of “C” or better in approved transfer courses.
 Continuing students must receive approval BEFORE enrolling in courses away from SLU.
-The transferability of online courses is limited to a maximum of two courses and exams for online courses must be given in a proctored setting or they will not be considered for transfer.
 Full-time, business degree-seeking students may NOT take courses concurrently at other institutions during the fall and spring semesters.

 Registration of Undergrads in Graduate Courses